dnovaes/ConsumerRightsSearcher/README.md

 Configure the elastic search to acc request from the same server.
 Go to config folder, open elasticsearch.yml. makesure the network.host has 'localhost' as value and 'http.port' has a different port(9200 for example) from the websystem (8081).
 Now add the last three lines that will make elasticsearch to receive and send request from the same server.

+Add at the end of file.
 ```
 http.cors.enabled: true
 http.cors.allow-origin: "/.*/"
 http.cors.allow-headers: "X-Requested-With, Content-Type, Content-Length, Authorization, Access-Control-Allow-Origin"
 ```

-your fiel will look like this:
+your file will look like this:

 ```
 network.host: localhost